holy-unblocker/website-legacy/README.md

 ### **npm run dev**

-> Starts the React development server.
+> Starts the Vite development server.

-By default, the development server listens on [http://localhost:3000](http://localhost:3000).
+You need to run the dev command again in order to rebuilt the proxy configs because they're built before the vite dev server starts.

 ### **npm run build**

-> Builds the React app.
+> Builds the Vite app.

 ### **npm start**

 > Starts the static webserver.

-Output is found in the `build` folder.
+Output is found in the `dist` folder.